ruby-av/av/README.md

 # AV

-A Ruby Programmable interface for
+A Ruby Programmable interface for FFmpeg and Libav.

 ## Status